Kmeakin/walrus-report/src/40-evalution.md

 ^[TODO: links].

-Obviously a single-person project over the course of a year will not have quite the same level of polish attatched to the content of error messages, however I am very pleased with the visual presentation of error messages: each error message underlines and highlights the offending code.
+Obviously a single-person project over the course of a year will not have quite the same level of polish attached to the content of error messages, however I am very pleased with the visual presentation of error messages: each error message underlines and highlights the offending code.

-A selection of error messages is demonstrated by this erroenous program:
+A selection of error messages is demonstrated by this erroneous program:
 ```rust
 fn a() {
     b(1, 2, 3);